In this article

 A secured debt consolidation loan means the lender uses something you own – like your house – to secure your debt.
-If you fail to repay the loan, the lender can sell this to help recoup the money they’re owed.
-Secured loans usually have lower rates of interest than an unsecured loan because there’s less risk for the lender, but of course there’s a much bigger risk for yourself.
+If you fail to repay the loan, the lender can sell this to help recoup the money they’re owed.usually have lower rates of interest than an unsecured loan because there’s less risk for the lender, but of course there’s a much bigger risk for yourself.

 An unsecured loan is a loan you’re given that isn’t secured by anything you own.
 Instead the information on your credit report is used to help the lender establish if they want to give you the loan.
 If you fail to make the repayments on the loan this could damage your credit score.

-Looking for a consolidation loan?
-You canin your ClearScore account.
+Looking for a loan?
+You canwith a ClearScore account without hurting your credit score.

 Be aware that even though a debt consolidation loan puts all your debt in one place, it is not always the cheaper option.
 It will only save you money if you’re able to get a loan that beats the cost of what you’re currently paying.

 We’ve put together a list of things you should think about when working out the cost of a debt consolidation loan: